 This is intended to be the last resort, for use when information has not been obtainable in any other way.

 You can formally request specific information and the Food Authority must follow a formal process to make its decision.

 Publications and pages detailing the Food Authority’s services and business operations can be found on this website.

-The Department of Planning, Industry & Environment manages other requests for access to information, on the Food Authority's behalf.
+The Department of Regional NSW manages other requests for access to information, on the Food Authority's behalf.
 The Food Authority is part of the parent department.